python/cpython/Doc/library/datetime.rst

 .. classmethod:: time.strptime(date_string, format)

-   Return a :class:`time` corresponding to *date_string, parsed according to *format*. :exc:`ValueError` is raised if the date string and format can't be parsed by :meth:`time.strptime`, if it returns a value which isn't a time tuple, or if the date part is nonzero.
+   Return a :class:`datetime.time` corresponding to *date_string*, parsed according to *format*. :exc:`ValueError` is raised if the date string and format can't be parsed by :meth:`time.strptime`.
 For a complete list of formatting directives, see :ref:`strftime-strptime-behavior`.

    .. versionadded:: 3.8